o3de/o3de.org/content/docs/userguide/samples/levels/vr-tv-room.md

 ---
-description: ' Use the VR TV Room level in &ALYlong; to demonstrate a simple VR level setup for playing 2D video, 3D video, and 360 video on a VR device. '
+description: ' Use the VR TV Room level in Amazon Lumberyard to demonstrate a simple VR level setup for playing 2D video, 3D video, and 360 video on a VR device. '
 title: VR TV Room Level
 ---